Resources & Reports

 Expanding Access to Behavioral Health Services for Veterans and Their Families By: NYSHealth Priority Areas: Veterans' Health Date: April 2017 Type: Grant Outcome Reports, Grantee Name: RAND Corporation

-In New York State, rates of behavioral health problems among veterans deployed in Iraq and Afghanistan are high: nearly one out of four struggles with post-traumatic stress disorder and/or depression, and close to 40% have reported binge drinking.
+In New York State, rates of behavioral health problems among veterans deployed in Iraq and Afghanistan are high: nearly one in four struggles with post-traumatic stress disorder and/or depression, and close to 40% have reported binge drinking.
 Family members, including children, also experience high rates of behavioral health concerns, such as depression and anxiety.
 Although nearly all veterans are eligible for medical and behavioral health care at the U.S. Department of Veterans Affairs (VA), there are considerable barriers to accessing these services that require veterans to navigate both private and public health services.
 To create a coordinated care model, the North Shore-Long Island Jewish Health System began a collaboration with the Northport Veterans Affairs Medical Center to create the Unified Behavioral Health Center for Military Veterans and Their Families (UBHC).
 This center uses a public-private model of care to provide behavioral health care for veterans and their families by co-locating and coordinating services across two independently governed sides.
 One side of the center is operated by the VA and serves veterans, whereas the other side is operated by a private-sector provider and primarily serves the families of veterans.
-In 2014, NYSHealth awarded RAND Corporation a grant to assess the impact of this partnership for expanding access to behavioral health services for veterans and their families.
+NYSHealth awarded RAND Corporation a grant to assess the impact of this partnership for expanding access to behavioral health services for veterans and their families.

 Linking New York State Veterans and Their Families to Supportive Services By: NYSHealth Priority Areas: Veterans' Health Date: February 2017 Type: Grant Outcome Reports, Grantee Name: Iraq and Afghanistan Veterans of America, Inc